 The office of a member becomes vacant if —

-(a) he resigns his office by written notice addressed to the Minister;
+(a) he resigns his office by written notice addressed to the Minister; or

-(b) he is an undischarged bankrupt or a person whose property is subject to an order or arrangement under the laws relating to bankruptcy; or
+(b) he is, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws; or

 (c) he is removed from office by the Governor on the grounds of neglect of duty, misbehaviour, incompetence or mental or physical incapacity impairing the performance of his duties and proved to the satisfaction of the Governor.

+[Clause 2 amended by No. 18 of 2009 s.
+77.]

 3. Temporary members

 (1) Where a member other than the chairman is unable to act by reason of sickness, absence or other cause the Minister may appoint another person to act temporarily in his place, and while so acting according to the tenor of his appointment that other person is deemed to be a member of the Authority.